gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 Unlike the agent version discovery model, there will not be an endpoint to identify if a critical update is available.
 The reason for this is because updates are not executed in a scheduled update window.
 Teleport client tools will check this endpoint everytime `login` or `status` is executed, and update accordingly if the cached version does not match the cloud-stable version.

+We've considered querying the Teleport version information from the ping response, but we've decided against this approach.
+One reason is because we would not be able to update the client tools versions independently of the cluster.
+Another reason is because we're considering removing the Teleport minor version information from the ping response.
+The minor version informatoin could be used by attackers to identify and attack unpatched customers.

 ### Caching

 A single version of the Teleport client tools will be stored in the user's $HOME directory.
 Teleport already makes use of a .tsh directory for storing tsh config.
 Cached versions of tsh/tctl will also live within this directory under ` $HOME/.tsh/bin/{tsh,tctl}`.
 Whenever a new version of the client tools are available, the existing cached version will be replaced.